 Exam Board – EDUQAS

-A Level – Delivered in 2 years.
-The qualification consists of 2 components – Component 1: Personal Investigation (60% of A Level) and Component 2: Externally Set Assignment (40% of A Level).
-Both components are internally assessed and then externally moderated.
+A Level is Delivered in 2 years, the qualification consists of 3 components – Component 1: Personal Creative Enquiry 2: Personal Investigation (60% of A Level) and Component 3: Externally Set Assignment (40% of A Level).
+Components are internally assessed and then externally moderated.

 How is the course assessed?